3 tips to take away from the Power of PR Masterclass

 Below we’ve listed these mistakes and Amanda’s top tips on how to overcome them.

-Are you the best kept secret?
+Are you the best-kept secret?
 Asked Amanda.
-Many businesses owners have amazing products and services however fear promoting themselves and contacting the media.
+Many businesses owners have amazing products and services, however, fear to promote themselves and to contact the media.
 Yet, this fear will often stand in the way of a business owner getting the media coverage they desire.

 Before even creating your PR plan every business owner needs to gain the confidence to talk about their company.
 As the founder you are the best person to do this, you know everything there is to know and have expert knowledge about your industry.
 It just comes down to acknowledging this and having the confidence to tell other people.

 Now, being confident in promoting your business doesn't mean you need to be an expert salesperson.
 It means you need to be able to speak to the journalist as a human being, tell them exactly what you do in a clear-cut manner and be helpful.
 Amanda stated that self-promotion should be an 80/20 split.
 80% helping others and 20% pushing yourself.

 2. No press hook